 Dennis Freedman was the founding creative director of W magazine, where he worked for nearly two decades, before becoming the creative director of upmarket department store Barneys New York .
 As the creative director of Barneys New York, in addition to being responsible for the store’s world famous windows, he directed the company’s mailers and pioneered a new kind of mailer: the shopable video.
-In February 2017, Freedman announced his departure at Barneys, to pursue new opportunities.
+In February 2017, Freedman announced his departure from Barneys, to pursue new opportunities.
+He continued to serve as curator for a Barneys project in May 2017 featuring sculptures by Louise Bourgeois and archival pieces by Rei Kawakubo .

 In a 032c piece published by The Business of Fashion , Freedman stated, “W became if not an anti-Vogue then a punky little sister, a place where photographers like Juergen Teller , Bruce Weber and Philip-Lorca diCorcia could get weirder and tell more of a story.”

 “The longer you work in fashion, or at least, the longer I’ve worked in fashion, the more I’ve realised it’s really not just about clothes.
 So why reduce it to that?”